Stella Garcia: Later years

 In 1996, she played the part of Maria in the film Eye for an Eye which starred Sally Field and Kiefer Sutherland.
 Her final film role was in 1997, as a South African businesswoman in the film Playing God.

 She attended the April 25, 2014 screening of Dennis Hopper's The Last Movie at Paramount Studios, Hollywood, California.
 Garcia arrived at the event with Jodi Wille, director of the documentary The Source Family.
-Three of Dennis Hopper’s four children were also at the event.